reddraw/Romanov_2025/PlayfairCipher/README.txt

 Tests passed: 3/3

 3. Exit
-User writes 3 or any other number and program breaks.
+User writes 3 or any other number and program turns off.

-Example:
-In:3
-Out:"Goodbye"

 Installation.